 - Research Administrator

-To help you determine which regulatory reviews or approvals are needed, use the Grant/Protocol Wizard, which links to all required application, internal and external resources, contacts, deadlines, and meeting schedules for applicable boards.
+To help you determine which regulatory reviews or approvals are needed, use the Protocol Review Wizard, which links to all required application, internal and external resources, contacts, deadlines, and meeting schedules for applicable boards.

 Agreement Navigator Tool